yarnpkg/berry/packages/gatsby/content/advanced/plugin-tutorial.md

 };
 ```

 We have our plugin, but now we need to register it so that Yarn knows where to find it.
-To do this, we'll just add an entry within the `.yarnrc` file at the root of the repository:
+To do this, we'll just add an entry within the `.yarnrc.yml` file at the root of the repository:

 ```yaml
 plugins: